NAmanbek/Youtube-clone/README.md

 # YouTube Clone

-A simple clone of the YouTube interface built with HTML, CSS, and JavaScript, designed to showcase responsive web design principles and essential UI components.
+This project is a clone of the YouTube interface, created as part of my journey to learn and deepen my understanding of HTML, CSS, and JavaScript.
+By building this project, I aimed to practice core web development concepts, focusing on responsive design, layout structuring, and JavaScript interactivity.

 ## Live Demo